TonysCousin/cda1/README.md

 ![Roadway B](docs/images/RoadwayB_map.png)

+## Installation & Running
+To install this software, follow these steps:
+0. It is recommended to create a virtual environment (venv or conda) in order to be assured the supporting libraries are exactly what you need, and do not interfere with othe projects.
+In this case, create your environment with Python 3.10 (Ray currently does not fully support Python 3.11).
+Then activate the environment you have created.
+1. Clone this repo (e.g. `git clone https://github.com/TonysCousin/cda1 .`), then cd into the directory where it is located
+2. `pip install -r requirements1.txt`
+3. `pip install -r requirements2.txt`
+My apologies for the two requirements files, but the global option used in the first prevents the Ray installation (in the second file), and I'm not enough of a pip expert to resolve that conflict in a single requirements file.

+## License & Authorship
+This software is published under the [Apache 2.0 open source license](LICENSE), and can be used and distributed according to the terms of that license.
+The software was created by John Stark.

 ## Project Progress
 Latest code ready for public use is on the _master_ branch (not much there now).